jerm-wb/obsidian/Projects/RevOne P4.md

 package.json has scripts to start up dev,stage,etc

+have to go into ec2/ecr to deploy change after pull request
 #  is all the data located for the deduplication
 account number is in